Over 300 million people are active users of the internet in the US.

 With either connection, you can scale up your bandwidth.
 This will help you to cater to your increasing internet use.
 For cable, an upgrade will need a new fixed-term agreement.

 You can get speeds of up to 1 Gbps with a fixed wireless connection.

-They also provide synchronous bandwidth speeds which enable better circuit configurations.
+They also provide synchronous bandwidth speeds that enable better circuit configurations.
 This allows you to configure circuits so that upload and download speeds match.